Vlasov-Poisson system tackled by particle simulation utilising boundary element methods: Hierarchical approximation

 \section{Hierarchical approximation}

-Starting with the evaluation of the electric field in ~\eqref{eq:electric-field}, and the discretised system of integral equations from~\eqref{eq:BEM-System}, nearly all operations can be reformulated as matrix-vector multiplications with fully populated matrices.
+In this section, we discuss how to find approximations to the fully populated matrices needed for computation of the electric field in~\cref{alg:electric-field-quadratic}.

 A direct evaluation is both quadratic in memory and computational time, which can be large, even for a relatively small number of discretisation parameters.
-With the special structure of most of the matrices, it is possible to reduce storage requirements and computational costs to almost linear complexity by the use of hierarchical approximations of the dense matrices, called $\mathcal{H}$--matrices.
-For key matrices like the particle part in~\eqref{eq:electric-field} and the discretised boundary integral operators in \eqref{eq:discrete-potentials}, linear complexity is achieved.
+With the special structure of most of the matrices, it is possible to reduce storage requirements and computational costs to linear complexity by means of hierarchical approximations of dense matrices, called $\mathcal{H}^2$--matrices.